 London summer is a coming.
 Glorious days (maybe three if we’re lucky this year) of afternoon picnics and general tomfoolery lie ahead.

-It’s something about the heady combination of sunshine and shops stocking those itty bitty cutsie tins of alcohol that look oh so cute but actually make you slur after two of them* that inevitably leads to a creation of a whatsapp group called “Bank Holiday picnic” which really should just be labelled “complete and utter debauchery”.
+It’s something about the heady combination of sunshine and shops stocking those itty bitty cutsie tins of alcohol that look oh-so-cute but actually make you slur after two of them* that inevitably leads to a creation of a whatsapp group called “Bank Holiday picnic” where lofty plans are made to eat cous cous salad and maybe even barbecue some halloumi skewers when really you all know the only food you’ll be eating will be handfuls of crisps shoved into your mouth with a flat palm in between disposable pint cups filled to the brim with wine until you all inevitably wee in a public park and at least one of you sobs uncontrollably about nothing.

 No of course not.
 We downed it.